 It would be wonderful if everyone who needed help could get it, but it doesn’t work that way.
 These poverty programs assist the poorest citizens.
-I know people who have worked hard their whole life and need help but can not get it because they make 50 or $100 too much.
+I know people who have worked hard and need help but can not get it because they make 50 or $100 too much.

 This doesn’t seem fair, but this is how the system works to ensure the most vulnerable receive aid.
-You also may qualify but cannot get help if funding is not available.
+You also may qualify but cannot get help if funding is unavailable.
 Each state receives a block grant to distribute to agencies that help disadvantaged families.
-Resources are not infinite, and when they run out, help will not be available.
+Resources are not infinite, and help will not be available when they run out.

-If you are having trouble paying utility bills, there are organizations that will help.
+If you are having trouble paying utility bills, some organizations will help.

 1. Catholic Charities

-The Department of Social Services provides one-time emergency assistance with utilities as well as rent.
+The Department of Social Services provides one-time emergency assistance with utilities and rent.
 You do not have to presently be receiving aid, but you must qualify financially.
 Any payments are paid directly to the utility company.